 Phone number rental

-Bland includes a small number of phone numbers per tier (typically 1 to 5 on lower tiers, 10+ on Business).
+Bland includes a free inbound number on the Start tier and a small number of phone numbers on the paid tiers; the exact per-tier allotment is not published.
 Additional US local numbers run $2 to $5 per month each.
 Toll-free and international numbers price significantly higher.

 A2P 10DLC registration fees